The Bankrate promise

 You’re looking for a hefty welcome bonus

-While the Amex Blue Business Cash Card does offer a $250 welcome bonus when you spend $3,000 in the first three months, there are plenty of other no-annual-fee business credit cards out there that offer much higher welcome bonuses.
-The Ink Business Unlimited® Credit Card, for example, comes with a $750 bonus when you spend $7,500 in the first three months.
+There are plenty of other no-annual-fee business credit cards out there that offer welcome bonuses, however.
+The Ink Business Unlimited® Credit Card, for example, comes with a $750 bonus when you spend $6,000 in the first three months.

 Should you get the Amex Blue Business Cash Card?

-For many small businesses and startups, this card is a good deal, with a generous flat cash back rate, decent welcome bonus and no annual fee.
-It’s also a good fit for business owners looking for a frills-free card where they don’t have to think too much about different spending categories and can instead seamlessly earn cash back on every purchase.
+For many small businesses and startups, this card is a good deal, with a generous flat cash back rate and no annual fee.
+It’s also a good fit for business owners looking for a frills-free card where they don’t have to think too much about different spending categories and can instead seamlessly earn cash back on every eligible purchase.

 The bottom line